undergrad-partner-school

 Admissions

-According to the newest information reported, this institution uses standardized test scores for admission and it admitted 2,578 in 2025.
-College of Coastal Georgia has an official test-optional admission policy but considers standardized test scores if the applicant decides to submit them.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is relatively easy to get into.
+According to the most recent data, this institution uses standardized test scores for admission and it admitted 2,578 in 2025.
+College of Coastal Georgia has an official test-optional admission policy but takes into consideration standardized test scores in cases when they are submitted by the applicant.
+As far as admission difficulty is considered, based on data self-reported by the institution this school is relatively easy to get into.

 Test Scores

 The latest reported average GPA of the enrolled students was 3.2.
-This implies that you'll probably need a GPA above the average to secure admission.
+That means that you need a GPA that's above average in order to get into College of Coastal Georgia.

 Deadlines

-The final day for applications to College of Coastal Georgia is August 1.
-If you are applying for a transfer, the application deadline is July 1.
+The last day for submitting applications to College of Coastal Georgia is August 1.
+For transfer students, the application deadline is July 1.

 Retention Rate

-As reported in 2025, the freshman retention rate for College of Coastal Georgia was 58.7%.
+The freshman retention rate for College of Coastal Georgia was 58.7% in 2025.

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
-At this school, the rate of students graduating within six years is 26%.
+The six-year graduation rate at this school is 26%.

 Student Body